The Thoughts Of A Consumer.

 Psychologically, a B2B buyer is looking for what is in the best interests of their company.
 They will be looking into entering into a long-term relationship.
 Therefore cold, calculated decisions and logic prevail.
 “What’s best for the company in the long run…?
 How will this affect reputation with my colleagues?”

 Most B2B buyers at this stage are following Behavioural Theory.
 They are not looking to be converted –but are merely ’browsing for value’.
-By using keywords that ‘pull’ rather than ‘push’ you can create a stimulus that leads you into their sphere of influence.
+By using marketing psychology keywords that ‘pull’ rather than ‘push’ you can create a stimulus that leads you into their sphere of influence.
 For example, have the PPC direct to a landing page that gives free advice, downloads and content.

 This engenders reciprocity.
 If someone does something for you, you’re naturally inclined to do something back for them.
 Reciprocity is a highly relevant psychological tool, to the B2B marketing approach.
 By providing value to people through the PPC landing page you create, in return, you receive contact details (leads!) which have a higher chance of being converted later.